Rondinella Marzocco SSD: Rondinella Firenze

 Firstly in the early 1990s, brought about second merger, this time with Sports Association Impruneta Tavarnuzze, also leading to renaming the club to Rondinella Impruneta 1990.

-A little over 15 years in the Serie C2 (last appearance being 2002), Serie D and Eccelenza divisions, the Florentine club found itself back in Promozione after two consecutive relegations from Serie D and Eccelenza, at the start of the 2007–2008 season.
-At which time the club reverted its name back to Rondinella Calcio Firenze.
+After a little over 15 years in Serie C2 (last appearance in 2002), Serie D, and Eccellenza, the Florentine club found itself back in Promozione after two consecutive relegations from Serie D and Eccellenza at the start of the 2007–2008 season.
+At that time, the club reverted its name to Rondinella Calcio Firenze.

-In May 2009, Rondinella Calcio SRL, the club's holding/ownership company started bankruptcy proceedings due to high debt exposure and, after three seasons in the Tuscany Promozione Division and on 24 July 2012 the company was declared bankrupt.
+In May 2009, Rondinella Calcio SRL, the club's holding/ownership company, started bankruptcy proceedings due to high debt exposure, and, after three seasons in the Tuscany Promozione Division, on 24 July 2012 the company was declared bankrupt.

 A week later, thanks to a group of supporters belonging to the "Vecchia Guardia" (Old Guards) and the group World of Florentine Football, a phoenix club was born - named Vecchia Guardia Rondinella Marzocco.
 Restarting the 2012–2013 season from the third tier of the provincial leagues of the Third Category, which resulted in a promotion.

 Anyone who may wonder about the origins of the name "Rondinella" will be pleasantly surprised by this anecdote.
 The founders, in fact, did not know which name to give to the team.
 On the walls of the bar in which the club was formed, as a probable residue of a carnival party, some paper swallows were still glued; thus the idea of adopting the name Rondinella was born.
 The name Rondinella comes from the Italian word rondine (swallow), and their logo represents this.

-Rondinella has a union with the Ponte a Greve youth academy - which is a local association which encourages sports participation.
+Rondinella is affiliated with the Ponte a Greve youth academy, a local association that encourages sports participation.